postsharp/Metalama.Documentation/content/patterns/caching/dependencies.md

 This interface has two members:

 * <xref:Metalama.Patterns.Caching.Dependencies.ICacheDependency.GetCacheKey*> should return the `string` representation of the caching key,
-* <xref:Metalama.Patterns.Caching.Dependencies.ICacheDependency.CascadeDepependencies>, an optional property, can return a list of dependencies that should be recursively invalidated when the current dependency is invalidated.
+* <xref:Metalama.Patterns.Caching.Dependencies.ICacheDependency.CascadeDependencies>, an optional property, can return a list of dependencies that should be recursively invalidated when the current dependency is invalidated.

 How and where you implement <xref:Metalama.Patterns.Caching.Dependencies.ICacheDependency> is entirely up to you.
 You have the following options: